Legal

 • Use the Software to intentionally cause harm or damage

-• Misrepresent your use of the Software (e.g., claiming compliance with safety standards when not compliant)
+• Misrepresent your use of the Software (e.g., claiming compliance with safety standards when not compliant, or claiming educational eligibility you do not have)

 The Software, its source code, design, and documentation are the intellectual property of CloudLase.
 Your license grants you the right to use the Software, not ownership of it.